THIS

 on horse & musket wargaming in the pre-Napoleonic period complete

-(Adam & Charles Black 1971 - b&w 191 pages). |
+with rules, explained in depth.
+(Adam & Charles Black 1971 - b&w 191 pages). | "PSL

 GUIDE TO WARGAMING" compiled and edited by Bruce Quarrie.
 Covers